 In referencing the 2003 renovations done to Soldier Field, Chicagoans often joke of the spaceship that landed in the original stadium.
 I have to admit that I have always agreed.
 On my tour of Soldier Field, however, our guide gave me a greater perspective on the changes made.
 He explained that the seating was lifted not only up but also closer to the field.
 While we were outside, he pointed out the original top row of seats.
 They were stone risers which would have held benches for seating.
 As pictured above, you can see the contrast between the original and the current top row.
 The current stands are both higher and closer–not to mention more comfortable.

 This function-motivated explanation gave me more appreciation of the spaceship.
 It makes some more sense, despite its awkward contrast to the Greco-Roman style of the original building.
 The new Soldier Field has the least seats of any stadium in the NFL.
 But they are the closer to the field, making for a more exciting experience.
 More recently, changes to the building made it the first NFL stadium in the nation to acquire LEED status.
 That’s an interesting trade for the historic designation lost a few years earlier.

 If you would like to explore Soldier Field, the tour schedule is updated monthly.
+We also drive out and see it quite frequently on our Detour 101 Chicago Highlights Tour.
 And have a look out for Part 2, with more about the Bears in pop culture.

 –Elizabeth Tieri, Chicago Detours Tour Guide